lemunozm/message-io/README.md

   - [AsciiArena](https://github.com/lemunozm/asciiarena): Terminal multiplayer deathmatch game.
     (under development, but the communication part using `message-io` is almost complete for reference).

-### TCP & UDP echo server
+### All in one: TCP, UDP and WebSocket echo server
 The following example is the simplest server that reads messages from the clients and respond to them.
-It is capable to manage several client connections and listen from 2 differents protocols at same time.
+It is capable to manage several client connections and listen from 3 differents protocols at same time.

 ```rust
 use message_io::events::{EventQueue};